eSkript/pressbooks-eskript/README.md

 ### Custom LaTeX Handler

-* Allows using a custom LaTeX image producer by defining `ESCRIPT_LATEX_URL` in `wp-config.php`.
+Allows using a custom LaTeX image producer by defining `ESCRIPT_LATEX_URL` in `wp-config.php`.
 This feature can also be used to serve SVG instead of PNG images.

-* Circumvents limitations of regular shortcodes by removing the existing LaTeX shortcode handlers and interpreting them as a `the_content` filter instead.
-This enables for example LaTeX within image captions, since regular shortcodes can't be within other shortcodes.
+Formulas are adjusted to the current text color by requesting new images with the right color when needed.
+(See `fixes.js`.)

 Implemented in `components/latex.php`.

+### Custom Shortcode Handlers

+Within the custom `eskript_overrides` action, existing shortcodes can be removed and replaced with `the_content` filters using the `eskript_shortcode_handler` helper function.

+* `eskript_overrides` will be called after all other plugins have been initialized, so `remove_shortcode` is not called before the shortcode to remove has been added.
+* Handling shortcodes within a custom `the_content` filter allows to support shortcodes within shortcodes (e.g. formulas inside captions).
+* `eskript_overrides` will not be called on `wp_loaded`, but also while exporting books, so the custom shorttags will still work.
+* Used for the `latex` and the `ref` shortcodes.

+Implemented in `components/helpers.php`.

 ### Download Latest Exports